-Get in touch with one of our experts and we'll find you the perfect apartments for your short or long stay in Jersey
+Get in touch with one of our experts and we'll find you the perfect serviced apartments in Jersey for any visit length.

-The quaint island is only nine miles long by five miles wide, but packed with stunning scenery, beautiful coastline, amazing food and not-to-be-missed shopping and culture.
-Jersey also has a unique and fascinating history, from medieval French rule through to WW2 occupation and the establishment of the island as a significant offshore centre for international finance.
+The quaint island is only nine miles long by five miles wide.
+Packed with stunning scenery, beautiful coastlines and amazing food, the island also packs in not-to-be-missed shopping and a tranquil way of life.
+When considering things to do in Jersey, keep in mind it also has a unique and fascinating past.
+From medieval French rule through to WW2 occupation, Jersey has a rich tapestry of history to explore.

-Our guests often find that their first trip to Jersey is never their last and we’re confident that you’ll thoroughly enjoy your time on this unique and charming little island.
+Paired with a serviced apartment in Jersey, our guests often find that their first trip to the island is never their last.
+We’re confident that you’ll thoroughly enjoy your time on this unique and charming little island.

 Jersey’s food is quite simply in a league of its own – for such a small island, it produces a dazzling array of local ingredients that come together in a delightful fusion of English, French and distinctively Jersey cuisine.
-You’ll also stumble upon some of the best seafood you’ll find anywhere in Europe.
+Restaurants in Jersey boast some of the best seafood you’ll find anywhere in Europe.

 Jersey’s capital, St Helier, is packed with award-winning restaurants, welcoming inns, stylish cocktail bars and Michelin-starred eateries.
 Many of the seafood restaurants dotted around St Helier have fantastic fresh fish bars where you can buy mussels, crabs, oysters or the catch of the day to enjoy back at home in the peace and quiet of your serviced apartment.